-I have to blow the eggs.
-I make two holes opposite each other and blow with the whole family until the whole content ends up in the cup.
+Firstly, I have to empty the eggs.
+I create two holes at opposite ends and together with my family, we blow until the contents of the egg end up in a cup.

-I use a pin to apply wax to the egg, some of which I paint with acrylic paints or glass paints.
+Using a pin, I apply wax to the egg, painting some of them with acrylic or glass paints.

-Each decorated egg is original.
-Egg decorating is primarily about patience, the egg is a fragile material.
-The complete production of one perforated hatching egg takes about 50 minutes
+Each decorated egg is unique.
+Patience is key in egg decorating, as the egg is a fragile material.
+The complete production of one perforated egg takes about 50 minutes.

-I hope you like my work, if you have any questions do not hesitate to ask me.
+I hope you enjoy my work.
+If you have any questions, don't hesitate to ask.